 Claremont Primary has become part of the ’Chess in Schools and Communities program’ which involves chess being delivered to your child as part of the Curriculum by a specialist teacher from years 2 to 6 for approximately forty minutes per week.

 Research indicates that learning and playing chess develops academic skills children require throughout their education.
 This especially applies to numeracy and Mathematics which forms a major part of the skills needed to play the game.
 However, chess also nurtures a variety of other life skills including problem solving, decision making and respect for others.
 Memory and concentration are vital to be a successful chess player.

 There is a growing number of chools throughout the country that recognise the benefits teaching chess brings to a child’s education and development.
 Not only are children learning to play the game, they will learn to play it well and, at a competitive level which, together with enjoyment, is an essential ingredient in making rapid progress.
 Already, we have a year 5 pupil who has taken part in a Manchester chess tournament and won some of his matches.

-Your child is encouraged to take part in lunchtime chess club on Mondays and Tuesdays every week.
+Your child is encouraged to take part in a lunchtime chess club which is held on Mondays and Tuesdays every week.
 There is also an after school club run every Monday.

-Chess continues to flourish at Claremont Primary School and parents/carers are encouraged to discuss and play chess with their child at home to support you with this we are running parent chess groups on Wednesday mornings from 9.00 – 10.00am.
+Chess continues to flourish at Claremont Primary School and parents/carers are encouraged to discuss and play chess with their child at home.

 Headteacher - Ms A Conboy